Impossible Foods will debut in SoCal grocery stores on Friday as first step in phased national rollout – TechCrunch

 The Impossible Burger is made to have as much iron and protein as a traditional burger and contains 14 grams of total fat, 8 grams of saturated fat and comes in at 240 calories per 4-ounce servicing.
 It’s not better for a person than eating a traditional burger patty, but it is better for the environment.
 (The company says that a conventional 4-ounce patty has 80 milligrams of cholesterol, 23 grams of total fat, 9 grams of saturated fat and 290 calories.)

-Founded in 2011 by chief executive officer and former Stanford biochemistry professor Pat Brown, Impossible Foods has raised nearly $700 million from investors including Bill Gates, Khosla Ventures, the slew of celebrities, the Singaporean government’s investment fund, and Hong Kong billionaire Li Kashing (along with his venture capital fund).
+Founded in 2011 by chief executive officer and former Stanford biochemistry professor Pat Brown, Impossible Foods has raised nearly $700 million from investors, including Bill Gates, Khosla Ventures, the slew of celebrities, the Singaporean government’s investment fund and Hong Kong billionaire Li Ka-shing (along with his venture capital fund).

 The company has set itself the goal of eliminating the need for animals in the food chain by 2035.

-Already selling in White Castle, Burger King and Qdoba and is, according to a GrubHub survey, the most popular . late-night delivery item in the U.S.
+The Impossible Burger is already selling in White Castle, Burger King and Qdoba, and is, according to a GrubHub survey, the most popular late-night delivery item in the U.S.